1. Name and contact details of the controller and the company data protection officer

 2. Collection and storage of personal data as well as type and purpose of their use

 The following information provides a simple overview of what happens to your personal data when you visit this website.
-Personal data is all data with which you can be personally identified.
 For detailed information on the subject of data protection, please refer to our data protection declaration listed below this text.

 Who is responsible for data collection on this website?